 My research interests cover the areas of political communication, science and technology studies, and political theory.
-My work focuses on public engagement with technological innovation, the evolving political power of technology companies and developers, and the future of democracy.
+My work focuses on digital media and data in politics, public engagement with technological innovation, and the future of democracy.

 Chadwick, A., McDowell-Naylor, D., Smith, A.P., & Watts, E. (2018) Authority Signalling: How the Relational Interactions between Journalists and Politicians Create Primary Definers in U.K Broadcast News.
 Journalism. (https://doi.org/10.1177/1464884918762848)

 McDowell-Naylor, D. (2018) Review of Connolly, W. (2017) Facing The Planetary: Entangled Humanism and the Politics of Swarming (Duke University Press).
 Political Studies Review (https://doi.org/10.1177/1478929917725661)